 Nate’s Grade: A

-Posted on December 25, 2012, in 2012 Movies and tagged chris pratt, drama, james gandolfini, jessica chastain, kathryn bigelow, mark boal, mark duplass, mark strong, oscar, strong heroine, thriller, true-life.
+Posted on December 25, 2012, in 2012 Movies and tagged chris pratt, drama, james gandolfini, jason clarke, jessica chastain, kathryn bigelow, mark boal, mark duplass, mark strong, oscars, strong heroine, thriller, true-life.
 Bookmark the permalink.
 Leave a comment.